AqwamCreates/DataPredict/docs/index.md

 It is a more advanced version of machine learning.
 The training techniques are significantly improved and models are more complex compared to machine learning.

+### Use Cases:

+LinearRegression:

+* Make prediction on how long will a player reach certain level

+* Spawn an enemy where the difficulty is based on input

+LogisticRegression:

+* Make an enemy that makes decision between 2 choices (e.g. fighting and running)

+* Detect hacking players

+KMeans:

+* Group players in terms of experience level

+SupportVectorMachine

+* Detect hacking players

 ## Overview

 [Introduction](Overview/Introduction.md)